 The WISE project, currently referred to as World Inventory of Soil property Estimates project, and various follow-up activities, has developed homogenized sets of soil data, linked to a spatial data set, relevant for a wide range of environmental studies at global scale - agro-ecological zoning, assessments of crop production, soil vulnerability to pollution, soil carbon stocks and change, and soil gaseous emission potentials.
-For examples of applications see WISE-related publications.
+Examples of applications by various user communities may be found here.

 The WISE project (1991-1996) was implemented by ISRIC for the Dutch National Research Programme on Global Air Pollution and Climate Change (NRP Project 851039); it involved collaboration with numerous institutions and individuals worldwide.
 Some 1000 profiles from WISE, version 1.0, were used by the Global Soil Task Force, coordinated by the International Geosphere-Biosphere Programme Data and Information System (IGBP-DIS).

 Profile data from the WISE soil profile database were also used to fill gaps in primary SOTER databases, using consistent taxotransfer procedures, resulting in so-called SOTWIS databases.
 The latter were used to populate large portions of the Harmonized World Soil Database (HWSD 2012).